pearu/pearu.github.io/csr_sampling.md

 - With the proposed sampling method the variability of indices structure is maximized for almost all `nnz` values.
 The sparsity of CSR samples varies within full range (from 0% to 100% of sparsity) when using the proposed sampling method.

+## Final notes

+The animations produced in this blog post are generated using the Python script [distribute_column_indices.py](data/distribute_column_indices.py).
+The same script contains the prototype implementation of the proposed CSR sampling algorithm.